Siegallab/PIE/docs/source/full_experiment.rst

 Running the experiment
 ----------------------

-To run a full image analysis experiment using PIE, you can use the ``run_growth_rate_analysis`` function, which takes a setup file path as input:
+To run a full image analysis experiment using PIE, you can use the ``run_timelapse_analysis`` function, which takes a setup file path as input:

 .. tabs::